genius-codes/twitter-autocomment-tool/README.md

 # LEGAL DISCLAIMER

 USE THIS TOOL FOR YOUR PERSONAL MARKETING METHOD, I AM NOT RESPONSIBLE FOR ANY ILLEGAL USE OF THIS TOOL

+# KEYWORDS
+how to auto-comment on twitter how to mass comment on twitter how to mass dm on twitter